misfist/die-jim-crow/readme.txt

 = SASS =

 This theme used the .scss syntax.
 SASS variables are set-up and can be changed in `assets/styles/custom/_variables.scss`.

 == Changelog ==

+= 1.1.0 June 15, 2018 =
+* Add support for WooCommerce.

 = 1.0.4 July 3, 2016 =
 * Added support of .aiff and .aif uploads.